 I’ve worked with VicREN for many years for support with practice recruitment into my research, even before I moved to Melbourne.
 I'd say we have successfully recruited over 300 practices through working with VicREN on various projects.
 Their systems and processes to support systematic practice recruitment in an efficient and timely way are excellent.
 The VicREN team really understand the challenges of conducting high quality research in general practice.
 I thoroughly recommend working with them from the beginning of developing your research proposal through to its final completion.

-VicREN is currently seeking members of the public and primary care providers to provide advice to the Department of General Practice's Data Driven Quality Improvement research group, and to the Future Health Today program of work, for more information contact us.
+- VicREN is seeking members of the public and primary care providers to provide advice to the Department of General Practice's Data Driven Quality Improvement research group, and to the Future Health Today program of work, for more information contact us.

 Terms of Reference and Expression of Interest